apache/shardingsphere/document/current/content/features/sharding/use-norms/sql.en.md

 ## Available SQL

+### Route to single data node

+- 100% compatible（MySQL only, other database dialect is doing).

+### Route to multiple data nodes or database beside MySQL

-Fully available for DQL, DML and DDL.
+Fully available for DQL, DML, DDL, DCL, TCL and some DAL for MySQL.
 Available for pagination, DISTINCT, ORDER BY, GROUP BY, aggregation and JOIN(cannot support cross database).
 Here is an example of a most complex kind of DQL: